Trigeminal neuralgia (TN) is a nerve disorder. It causes a stabbing or electric shock-like pain in parts of the face.

 - Tricyclic antidepressants

-If you are found to have multiple sclerosis (MS) as a cause of TN, your doctor will discuss medicines that can treat the underlying MS.
+If you are found to have MS as a cause of TN, your health care provider will discuss medicines that can treat the underlying MS.

 Short-term pain relief occurs through surgery, but is associated with risk of complications.
 One surgery is called microvascular decompression (MVD) or the Jannetta procedure.
 During surgery, a sponge-like material is placed between the nerve and the blood vessel that is pressing on the nerve.